OmerAnwar2049/CPU-Scheduling-Simulator/README.md

 5)In the end on the terminal a text will appear by the name of "End clock activated" and all the processes will be displayed on the terminal,then press (Ctrl+c) to end it.

-6)If there are any difficulties or any wierd errors popping up please consult me and I would be happy to explain any part of the code over a live session.

 Errors:
 RUN THESE COMMANDS EVERYTIME THE SCHEDULER IS CHANGED AND IF THE PROGRAM BECOMES STUCK PRESS (Ctrl+c) compile and run again.